lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 OAuth 2 is much easier, we do need only one **grant token** for exchanging the final access token.

-OAuth 2 requires SSL over the connection for security, it simplified the way for getting access token.
+OAuth 2 requires SSL over the connection for security, it simplifies the way for getting access token.
 However, SSL is also suggested on OAuth 1 in your final production.